ufal/npfl129/lectures/lecture02.md

 #### Lecture assignment: rental_competition
 #### Questions: #lecture_2_questions

-**Learning objectives.** After the lecture you shoud be able to
+**Learning objectives.** After the lecture you should be able to

 - Reason about **overfitting** in terms of **model capacity**.
 - Use **$L^2$-regularization** to control model capacity.
 - Explain what the difference between **parameters and hyperparameters** is.
 - Tell what the **basic probability concepts** are (joint, marginal, conditional probability; expected value, mean, variance).
 - Mathematically describe and implement the **stochastic gradient descent** algorithm.
 - Use both **numerical and categorical features** in linear regression.

 **Covered topics** and where to find more: